 Exhibitions and Collections

-At the Museum of Photography, you will find a fascinating array of exhibitions that offer insights into the history, techniques, and evolution of photography.
-These exhibitions cover various genres and themes, providing visitors with a comprehensive experience.
+In the Museum of Photography the visitor is provided with a wide range of exhibitions that can give an insight into the history, development, technology and creative uses of photograph.
+These exhibitions are of various genres and themes giving a total experience to the visitors.
 Let’s explore some of the noteworthy exhibitions:

 1. Helmut Newton’s Permanent Exhibition